olioreos/olioreos/README.md

 - 👋 Hi, I’m @olioreos
 - 👀 I’m interested in steak, fitness and learning about all things tech!
 - 🌱 I’m currently learning Python, Solidity and cybersecurity
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: olimpo.oli@protonmail.com

 <!---
 olioreos/olioreos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.